 It is interesting to note that every demographic consistently rated processes significantly higher on the Likert scale when defining success versus measuring success.
 We feel that this is because stakeholders view measures as a tangible entity associated with post-award functions.
-Measures such as cost, schedule, and performance are fairly straightforward in as much as either a goal is met or it is not.
+Measures such as cost, schedule, and performance are fairly straightforward inasmuch as a goal is either met or not.
 Processes such as communication flow and overall management are more obscure and subjective.
-The stakeholders rated processes higher for defining success because they are closely associated with mainly pre-award functions.
+The stakeholders rated processes higher for defining success because they are closely associated with mainly preaward functions.
 Processes such as choosing the correct contract type and appropriately evaluating the proposal are crucial for success.
 Because these are pre-award activities, it is easier to define success rather than measure it.